unlight/awesome-stars/README.md

 - [to-regex](https://github.com/jonschlinkert/to-regex) - Generate a regex from a string or array of strings.
 - [intl-tel-input](https://github.com/jackocnr/intl-tel-input) - A JavaScript plugin for entering and validating international telephone numbers
 - [mount](https://github.com/koajs/mount) - Mount other Koa applications or middleware to a given pathname
-- [dayjs](https://github.com/iamkun/dayjs) - ⏰ Day.js 2KB immutable date library alternative to Moment.js with the same modern API
+- [dayjs](https://github.com/iamkun/dayjs) - ⏰ Day.js 2KB immutable date-time library alternative to Moment.js with the same modern API
 - [core](https://github.com/orbyjs/core) - Orby is a small 2.8kb experiment of functional components based on JSX, Hooks and virtual-dom.
 - [vhtml](https://github.com/developit/vhtml) - Render JSX/Hyperscript to HTML strings, without VDOM 🌈
 - [just](https://github.com/angus-c/just) - A library of dependency-free JavaScript functions that do just do one thing.